-Oatmeal is the perfect simple meal to make for breakfast during cold weather seasons like fall and winter (although spring can be pretty stormy too!).
+Oatmeal is the perfect simple recipe to make for breakfast during cold weather seasons like fall and winter (although spring can be pretty stormy too!).

-If you’re a beginner and don’t know how to make oatmeal at all – start here, it’s super easy.
-This is the tastiest, the best oatmeal recipe ever and you have to try it.
+If you’re a beginner and don’t know how to make oatmeal at all – start with this recipe, it’s super easy.
+With honey, butter and milk it’s just a bowl of comfort.
+And kids love it as well!